-Delicious: - Many growers in Michigan experienced unfavorable russeting of Delicious in 1960.
-Evaluating the pesticide program, in every case these growers had used either wettable sulfur, sulfur paste, lime-sulfur or Phygon XL as a spray after Bloom.
-If freezing conditions ( $32^{\circ}$ F. or lower) occur close to Bloom and/or if humid, rainy, cool conditions prevail after Bloom, the use of sulfur pesticides or over-spraying with Phygon XL will russet Delicious, including the red sports.
+Delicious: - Many growers in Michigan experienced unfavorable russeting of Delicious in 1960 and some in 1961.
+Every case these growers had used either wettable sulfur, sulfur paste, lime-sulfer or Phygon XL as a spray after Bloom.
+If freezing conditions (32° F. or lower) occur close to Bloom and/or if humid, rainy, cool conditions prevail after Bloom, the use of sulfur pesticides or over-spraying with Phygon XL will russet Delicious, including the red sports.
 By avoiding the use of these above mentioned chemicals applied as a spray in or after Bloom, there will be no problem of russeting of Delicious in Michigan.